Most new investors make the same mistake.

 - Switching products every few months.
 Pick one product.
 Consistency in what you hold means consistent liquidity when you eventually sell.

 - Stopping during downturns.
 Down markets are when DCA is most powerful.
 The dip months are the months that bring your average cost down the most.
+(See: anyone who skipped February 2026 because "silver might keep falling" — they paid more in March.)

 What DCA Is and What It Isn't